Asset LiabilityMay 19th, 2017

 The value of land is highly variable but at this junction of time and space five to ten thousand pounds seems adequate for a person to buy land and grow food etc.

-In the above 1/5 of is money belong to the trust and J can use this money for personal residence or land purchase aligned to the trust.
-Should J sell the property and not put all 7/25th then J would be a Class B3 person and not entitled to benefit from the trust.
+In the above 1/5 of is money does not belong to the trust and J can use this money for personal residence or land purchase aligned to the trust.
+Should J sell the property and not put all 7/25th then J would be a Class D person and not entitled to benefit from the trust.

 The logic is that J has been provided by way of residential security should they choose not to convert this to land they should not also benefit from land.